chrisallo/promise/README.md

-# promise
+# Promise

-A Promise implementation.
+A Promise implementation and test.